Henrikkittang/ReSolve/readme.md

 - Access to resources should happen via a resources manager with proper path access
 - Add glfw events to the event system via callback functions
 - I maybe want the applicaton class to own the raw window pointer and have a renderwindow wrapped around it and sent to the scenes without ever modifying it
-- Be able to send data to scenes
-- Send data through events?
+- Be able to send data to scenes, send data through events?
 - Might remove destructor for scenes, also rename `init` and `destroy` to `onCreate` and `onDestroy`
 - Having destroy function for scenes, so that I can construct them directly in the map (???)